 Skip to content

-We will also notify the National Disability Insurance Agency (the Agency) that we have received the application.
-You and the Agency are parties to the review.
+We will write to the National Disability Insurance Agency (NDIA) to tell them that we have received your application.

 What if we cannot review the decision?